 The General Data Protection Regulation 2018 requires the University to inform individuals of the uses to which we put the personal information they provide.
-(Personal information is all information regardless of format held by the University staff and students about identifiable living individuals.)
 As a research student you must ensure you must ensure you abide by the legislation for the handling and storage of personal information both electronically and manually.

-Any data collected from participants during your studies must be held securely on restricted access.
-Personal data should not be held at home unless security can be guaranteed.
+Any data collected from participants during your studies must be held securely.
 You should discuss storage with your supervisors or Research Degrees Tutor before collecting any personal data.